RafsanRifat/RafsanRifat/README.md

-- 🔭 I’m currently working on BoomDevs as an Intern Web Developer
+- 🔭 I’m currently working on BoomDevs as an Intern Web Developer.
-- 🌱 I’m currently learning Python & Django
+- 🌱 I’m currently learning Python & Django.
-- 👯 I’m looking to collaborate on any Python & Django project
+- 👯 I’m looking to collaborate on any Python & Django project.

 <!--
 **RafsanRifat/RafsanRifat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.